Papabyte/pay-per-call-HTTP-API/README.md

-# pay-per-call-API
+# pay-per-call-HTTP-API

 This package provides an easy way to set-up an HTTP API where users pay instantly query by query through [O<sub>byte</sub> payment channels](https://github.com/Papabyte/aa-channels-lib/).

 ## Server side

-* Add to your project `npm install --save https://github.com/Papabyte/pay-per-call-API`
+* Add to your project `npm install --save https://github.com/Papabyte/pay-per-call-HTTP-API`

 * Create a conf.js file in your project root folder